 - Permanent disfigurement/scarring to the face and other body parts

 - Thomas J. Ashenden attended the Trial Lawyers College (TLC) Florida regional seminar on “Discovering the Story” – Key Largo

 - As stated in TLC’s mission statement: “The Trial Lawyers College is dedicated to training and educating lawyers and judges who are committed to the jury system and to representing and obtaining justice for individuals; the poor, the injured, the forgotten, the voiceless.”

-- Thomas J. Ashenden recovered $360,000.00 from a truck company out of Eufaula, AL. Liability and damages were strongly contested by the insurance company.
-The truck company argued our client was illegally parked and as negligent or nearly as negligent as the tractor trailer truck driver.
+- Thomas J. Ashenden recovered $360,000 from a truck company out of Eufaula, Alabama.
+Liability and damages were strongly contested by the insurance company.
+The truck company argued our client was illegally parked and as negligent or nearly as negligent as the tractor-trailer driver.

 - Thomas J. Ashenden participated in a workshop with 49 other trial lawyers from across the country in the American Association of Justice’s Ultimate Trial Advocacy College: Art of Persuasion – Harvard Law School.
 The workshop focused on refining trial skills, opening statements, direct examination, cross-examination and closing arguments.